Executing an Extreme Makeover

 By not inundating our recruiters with these rules at the start, and moving the needle inch by inch instead, these added measures were accepted more readily than anticipated.

 This project was no easy feat — from managing the influx of JDs that came in every week, fielding ample frustration on the need for such definite guidelines, getting buy-in from stakeholders, to the actual brain power of editing an average of 500 JDs a month.

 However, the pay off was multifold.
 After all, well-written job descriptions not only ensure the best talents come your way, they also remove any ambiguity or confusion about the role, support clearer employee standing and accountability, and help promote an inclusive and positive employer brand.

-As our JD Clean Up team leads Shawn & Janice alluded to in their blog post, there’s always improvements to be made.
-But, with the roadmap set and tools at their disposal, our recruiters can now craft and publish quality JDs at full speed.
+As our JD Clean Up team leads Shawn & Janice alluded to in their blog post, there are always improvements to be made.
+But with the roadmap set and tools at their disposal, our recruiters can now craft and publish quality JDs at full speed.

 Click here to read more stories about how we do what we do.

 And we’re hiring!
 Check out the link below: